 71 themes released in 1999

 Lego blocks offer an unlimited amount of fun across ages.
-We explored some interesting and basic trends around colors, parts, and themes in this analysis.
+There are many lego enthusiasts who collect special editions the same way investors collect art.
+We only scratched the surface by exploring trends around colors, parts, and themes of the Lego bricks.
 The database is rich with more information for enthusiasts looking to dive deeper.
+Jump right in.

 - Rebrickable Free Lego Database